Starwarsfan2099/Windows-Debugger-and-Disassembler/README.md

 # Windows-Debugger-and-Disassembler
-Advanced Windows 32-bit debugger with several diferent functions to aid in static analysis, malware analysis, and computer forensics.
+Advanced Windows 32-bit debugger with several different functions to aid in static analysis, malware analysis, and computer forensics.
-Some of the debugger functions include setting breakpoints, crash mode, and veiwing different registers.
+Some of the debugger functions include setting breakpoints, crash mode, and viewing different registers.
 This tool can also completely disassemble an executable, inject shellcode and DLL's into processes, monitor process creation, directories, and files.
 The GitHub includes the debugger, a test executable (that crashes as well), and a test DLL for injection.
 Everything can run on Windows 7-10.
 # Update
-The most recent update moved a few things around and added debugger hiding, hex veiwer,address disassembler, and real time register editing!
+The most recent update moved a few things around and added debugger hiding, hex viewer,address disassembler, and real time register editing!
 Pictures are now slightly different from the actual application.
-# Overview of Funtions:
+# Overview of Functions:

 ![Alt text](images/img1.PNG?raw=true "Screenshot")
 # Main Debugger
 The main window `^shown above^` contains all the features.
 To get started, select `File-Attach` and enter a PID to attach to.
-Launching executables is also possible`File-Open`, but most of the debugging features don't support it, so just stick with attaching.
+Launching executable is also possible`File-Open`, but most of the debugging features don't support it, so just stick with attaching.
-When ready, just hit `Start` and whatch the debugger work.
+When ready, just hit `Start` and watch the debugger work.
 The debugger is currently in `Default` mode.
 The first output is DLL's the executable is loading, and then debugging codes:

 # Breakpoints
 ![Alt text](images/imgBreakPoints.PNG?raw=true "Screenshot")